 The Swiss-based scientific and medical publisher is the first organisation to join the founding five publishers of GetFTR, supporting streamlined access to global journal literature

-Karger Publishers has today announced that it will join Get Full Text Research (GetFTR), a free-to-use solution that enables researchers to benefit from faster and streamlined access to content on and off campus, via affiliated discovery tools and scholarly platforms.
+Karger Publishers has today announced that it will trial Get Full Text Research (GetFTR), a free-to-use solution that enables researchers to benefit from faster and streamlined access to content on and off campus, via affiliated discovery tools and scholarly platforms, across 2021.

-Karger Publishers becomes the sixth publisher to provide entitlement information through GetFTR and the first to join founding publishers, American Chemical Society, Elsevier, Springer Nature, Taylor & Francis Group, and Wiley.
-The addition of Karger Publishers will now enable researchers, through affiliated discovery tools and scholarly platforms, to seamlessly access global journal literature.
+Karger Publishers becomes the sixth publisher to provide entitlement information through GetFTR and the first to trial the service alongside founding publishers, American Chemical Society, Elsevier, Springer Nature, Taylor & Francis Group, and Wiley.
+Karger Publishers will enable researchers, through affiliated discovery tools and scholarly platforms, to seamlessly access global journal literature.

 GetFTR, announced in December 2019, is a free to use solution for integrators – discovery services and scholarly platforms) and researchers.
 It seeks to address the challenges around seamless access to research.
 When researchers are using affiliated discovery tools and collaboration networks to search for research articles, the GetFTR link is displayed next to the published content that the users’ institution has made available to them.
 Speeding up and simplifying authentication by making it clear which content they have access to, users just have to click the GetFTR link, taking them immediately from integration partner to published research, both on and off campus.
 Working across multiple publisher platforms, this supports a familiar and consistent experience for users.
 It directly speaks to addressing researcher fatigue, frustration and confusion when searching for content.
 GetFTR is fully integrated with platforms researchers are already using, so they do not need to register, opt-in, or download additional software to access content.

 Speaking of the announcement, Daniel Ebneter, CEO at Karger Publishers, commented: